JaykaStudios/JaykaStudios.github.io/content/en/privacy.md

 The collected information is used for the following purposes:

-**Business Purposes**: Provide the Services and support; fulfill orders and requests; improve the Services and our business; develop new products and services; enhance your experience on the Services; protect the security for our users, employees, facilities, and Services; and develop internal marketing and demographic studies
+**Business Purposes**:
+- Provide the Services and support
+- Fulfill orders and requests
+- Improve the Services and our business
+- Develop new products and services
+- Enhance your experience on the Services
+- Protect the security for our users, employees, facilities, and Services
+- Develop internal marketing and demographic studies

+**Commercial Purposes**:
-**Commercial Purposes**: Market and advertise our and our business partners' products and services; send you promotional materials; and administer promotional activities or events
+- Market and advertise our and our business partners' products and services
+- Send you promotional materials
+- Administer promotional activities or events

 ### Sharing of Data

-We may share your information with
+We may share your information with:

--vendors that perform support and other services for us -members of Jayka Studios
+- Vendors that perform support and other services for us
+- Members of Jayka Studios
--advertising service providers and partners
+- Advertising service providers and partners
--other third parties (e.g., for collaborative offerings, legal and safety purposes, in connection with the sale or transfer of a business or asset, and other purposes with your permission)
+- Other third parties (e.g., for collaborative offerings, legal and safety purposes, in connection with the sale or transfer of a business or asset, and other purposes with your permission)
--other users, such as when you participate in open communities or events, or information published on leaderboards We do not sell or share personal information about persons that we know are under the age of 16 without their (or depending on age, their parent's) consent.
+- Other users, such as when you participate in open communities or events, or information published on leaderboards

+We do not sell or share personal information about persons that we know are under the age of 16 without their (or depending on age, their parent's) consent.

 ### Data Retention